Dada Sahib: Plot

-Thatankulli Dada Mohammed Sahib, popularly known as Dada Sahib, is a freedom fighter and a former officer with the INA who always strives for the welfare of people, and the country is more than anything to him.
-His only son Subedar Abubacker is in jail, awaiting his death sentence.
-He is accused of disloyalty towards his country in the name of Pakistan and for killing hundreds of people in the Thaliyoor temple.
+Thatankulli Dada Mohammed Sahib, popularly known as Dada Sahib, is a freedom fighter and a former officer with the Indian National Army who always strives for the welfare of people, and the country is more than anything to him.
+His only son (Retd.)
+Subedar Abubacker 'Abu' is in jail, awaiting his death sentence.
+He is accused of disloyalty towards his country in the name of Pakistan and for killing hundreds of people including Sahib's daughter in the Thaliyoor temple.
 Heartbroken, Sahib goes to meet the Governor Rahmath Ali, who is Sahib's close friend's son in order to get a final chance to rescue his son.
 But Rahmath Ali informs Sahib that he couldn't do anything as Abubacker's death sentence is declared, and even the President of India had rejected his mercy petition.
 Sahib then goes to jail to meet Abu and gives him a strong motivation that he should die only with the spirit of a true Indian.
 Afterwards Sahib confronts IG Skariah Zacharia, a cunning police officer who tells Sahib that he and his son are fighting for Pakistan and they are showing disloyalty to India.
 On reaching home, Sahib reveals his past to his right-hand man Raghavan.

 At Lahore, during the turbulent and hysterical days of Partition, he put up a brave fight against communally motivated Muslims who targeted thousands of Hindus - as part of the communal pogrom that engulfed British India.
 After a long fight, Sahib threatens the leader of the Muslim gang.
 Hindus thank him for saving their lives and he is praised and celebrated as a hero.

-Back to the present, Doctor Raveendran discloses his pain to Das, a sincere and heartful police officer, of losing his wife in the bomb blast of Thaliyoor temple.
+Back to the present, Doctor Raveendran, a close friend of Dadasahib discloses his pain to Das, a sincere and heartful police officer, of losing his wife in the bomb blast of Thaliyoor temple.
 Then comes Athira, who loves Abu, to see him for the last time.
 She, too is heartbroken to know that Abu is awaiting his death sentence.
 As the time for his hanging was nearby, all the ones who knew his innocence were in tears, including Athira.
-However, the story takes a turn as Abu escapes from the death miraculously.
+However, the story takes a turn as Abu escapes from the death miraculously despite being hanged.
 On reaching the hospital, Sahib is seen relieved and happy of getting his son back.
-Raveendran and Dr. John were the ones who had rescued Abu from death.
-A newspaper reporter Ravi takes some photos of Sahib and Abu.
-Eager to publish it and accusing him for another death sentence, he learns the truth from Raveendran when Abu recalls a past where Minister Mohammed Kutty was one of the reasons behind the explosion that happened at the temple.
-He teams up with Skariah and Swami Atmaswaroopan, an evil godman, to perform several other explosions in India as per the instruction of their leader 'Supper', who was the main hand behind these explosions.
-After killing hundreds in the temple, Skariah and Atmaswaroopan accused Abu for the same.
+Ravi, who lost his mother in the temple explosion takes some photos of Sahib and Abu in the hospital discreetly to publish it in the media and accusing him for another death sentence.
+He learns the truth from Dr. Raveendran when Abu recalls a past where the State Home Minister Mohammed Kutty was one of the reasons behind the explosion that happened at the temple.
+He teamed up with IG Skariah and Swami Atmaswaroopan, an evil godman, to perform the explosions in Kerala as per the instruction of their leader 'Supper', who was the main hand behind these explosions.
+After killing hundreds in the temple, Skariah and Atmaswaroopan falsely accused Abu for the same.